Yung-Chun/WTO-Event-Extraction/README.md

 # WTO-EVENT-BERTopic
-Use BERTopic to classify WTO events
+Use BERTopic to classify WTO events.